jma52799/fake-jobs-ml/README.md

 ### Data Preprocessing: NLTK processing
 1. To begin, I combined multiple textual features into a single column,"text".
 Features like "description", "company_profile", and "requirements", etc., were merged into one text column.
 This allowed us to treat the job listing’s textual information as a single entity, which is crucial for NLP models.

-2. Next, I applied various common NLTK preprocessing techniques This step involved:
+2. Next, I applied various common NLTK preprocessing techniques This step (Lemmatization) involved:
 - Converting text to lowercase
 - Removing URLs and special characters
 - Stop word removal
-- Lemmatization

 <img width="745" alt="NLTK preprocessing" src="https://github.com/user-attachments/assets/63e56319-2778-43a0-a3e6-a8d2027285cc">

 ### Sequence Data Preparation